-New Charges Confirm That 'Infiltration' Was An Aspect Of Russian 2016 Attack
+Maria Butina Case Bolsters Understanding of 'Infiltration' In Russian 2016 Attack

 The military officers involved laundered about $95,000 using electronic payments to cover the costs of servers, virtual private networks and other expenses, including some inside the United States.

-Meaning what?
 Does the Justice Department's decision to omit money from its charges on Monday mean there was none and that aspect of the story is closed?
 And was there more "infiltration" than just that alleged in the court documents?

 Although the charges on Monday confirm much of what has been understood so far about this thread, it isn't clear how much more there may be to learn.